labanskoller/hackeriet_blog/_posts/2017-04-04-shanghai-hackerspace.md

 The introduction by Freda, one of the many girls hanging at the space tonight, is all about the spirit of the space.
 "At Xin Che Jian you can make your dreams come true.
 But, nobody else than you will make this happen, because here, although people help each other and learn from each other, no one will pursue your goals, no matter how good they are".
-I immediatly feel sympathy for these people, since i am very well known with this concept from Hackeriet.
+I immediatly feel sympathy for this community, since i am very well accustomed to this same idea from Hackeriet.
 Freda used to be an artist and got gradually got more and more interested in technology, fascinated by the empowerment she felt by hanging around with makers and hackers, and the fullfillment feeling of completing a challenging project.
 She names at least one project, about a special pair of headphones ideated at Xin Che Jian, that became an actual mass produced